joniles/mpxj/mkdocs/docs/howto-write-mspdi.md

 represented as 10 entries in the file each for a single day with a value of 8 hours, or a single entry for a 10 day range with a value of 80 hours.
-Although the latter case is more compact, if you are consuming the MSPDI timephased data yourself you will need to differentiate between working an non-working days n order to break the single block down into smaller ranges.
+Although the latter case is more compact, if you are consuming the MSPDI timephased data yourself you will need to differentiate between working and non-working days in order to break the single block down into smaller ranges.
 The default day-by-day format MPXJ writes does this for you automatically.